 Yes you can!
 After your breadsticks have cooled, place them flat on a baking sheet and freeze solid.
 Them transfer to a Ziploc bag and squeeze out the extra air.
 Now you can reheat the breadsticks when you’re ready to eat and they’ll taste just as good as when they were fresh.

-How do you reheat frozen Olive Garden breadsticks?
+How to reheat Olive Garden Breadsticks

 Place your breadsticks in the oven at 350 degrees for 10-20 minutes or until they have a nice deep golden brown color and are warmed all of the way through.
 You can also heat them in the microwave for about a minute or so.